 Con: Softer Sound For Certain Techniques

 Steel strings produce a bright, sharp, and cutting sound.
-This can be more ideal for more aggressive playing styles.
-But the timbre difference also helps bring out harmonics, which are essential to fingerstyle guitar.
+This timbre difference helps bring out harmonics, both natural and harp harmonics.

 Pro: Better For Beginners

 Nylon strings are generally easier to play than steel strings, especially for beginners.
-Nylon strings have lower tension, which makes them more comfortable on your fingertips.
+Nylon strings have lower tension than steel strings, which makes them more comfortable on your fingertips.